galaxycam/galaxycam.github.io/galaxy_intro_session4.md

 1. From the new history, click on the gear icon 'History Options' and then **'Copy Datasets'**
 2. Select **'Loading Data from library'** as Source History and tick the box next to **'TAF1_ChIP'** and select **'Promoters with TAF1'** as Destination History.
 Click on **'Copy History Items'**.
-3. Then click on the Refresh history icon to see the dataset in your current history.
+3. Then click on the Refresh history icon to see the dataset in your current history if it does not appear automatically.

 First, let's focus on chromosome 11 and extract only the TAF1 binding sites on chromosome 11 from TAF1.